HillCapstone2024/JewishPositivity/README.md

 You need to add a .env file with the credentials and your IP Address to get the backend to work.
 Contact the development team for how to set this up.

 ### Adding Unit tests to the Pipeline
 For any Python unit tests, be sure to add them to the `Django` folder so they can be properly accessed by the pipeline files.
 Then to add the tests to the suite, open the `django.yml` file found in `/.github/workflows`.
-Within this file, scroll to the bottom of the page where you can find a section with named `Run Tests`.
+Within this file, scroll to the bottom of the page where you can find a section named `Run` Tests`.

 Underneath there is a run section with a default Python test called `manage.py`.
-Copy the same syntax as that for your own tests and **be sure to commit and push your tests to the repository before adding them** with the same indentation as the previous tests.
+Copy the same syntax as that for your tests and **be sure to commit and push your tests to the repository before adding them** with the same indentation as the previous tests.
 For example, `python mytest.py test` would run perfectly fine on the pipeline.

-After the test is added, saving the file, committing, and pushing will ensure the test will run on the pipeline whenever code is pushed to the repository.
+After the test is added, saving the file, committing, and pushing will ensure the test will run on the pipeline whenever the code is pushed to the repository.

 If you have any pipeline questions, send the tools team a message on Slack and they can try and fix any issues you may be having.

 After starting the Django server, if you encounter this error: `You have 18 unapplied migration(s).
-Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.`, you should run `python manage.py migrate` to apply them.
+Your project may not work properly until you apply the migrations for app(s): admin, `auth, `content types`, sessions`.`, you should run `python manage.py migrate` to apply them.

 MAC Installing `mysqlclient`:
 Follow [this guide](https://gist.github.com/ShirishRam/99fc3def9d35e75e96a562f0524b0d46)